Updated June 2022

 The Viking World Museum is located in Faxafloi bay near Keflavik airport.
 The exhibitions are incredibly detailed with inputs from global institutions, such as the Smithsonian.
 My favorite part is ‘the Icelander’, a full size and fully equipped replica of a Viking ship, like the ones they used when sailed to Iceland.

 If you are looking to explore the Norse settlement and Icelandic history a bit more, this is a stop for you!

 Taste the Viking Beer

 Iceland might not be a tropical island with an abundance of fruits and fertile givings but what the land gives the locals have gotten expert at utilizing.
 This being said.
 Icelanders can grow barely locally AND have access to intensely great water.
 Are you following?
 I am of course talking about the delicious beer found in Iceland.
 Don’t leave the island without a sip.
-Furthermore, if you are a real enthusiast, could you even join one of the beer tasting tours!

 Visit the Sun Voyager

 A stroll around Reykjavik is not complete without a stop at the stunning Sun Voyager down by the sea.
 Its inspiration is undoubtedly from a Viking ship and its location simply makes for the most idyllic scene.
 No matter the season, this iron sculpture never ceases to amaze!